kagruber2412/Marketing_Research/L1_FrequencyDistributions.md

 # inspect the data
 head(wdata)

-# summary statistics for the two variables
+# summary statistics for males and females
 summary(wdata)
 ```